Meet Slow Stir Foods

 We can’t wait to try them!
 What’s your favorite item that you’re created, and why?

+That all sounds so good!
 How has your career developed?

 In my food career, I evolved from being a serious home cook to professional baker and finally taking the leap to being a food business owner with a lot of ideas.
 As a result my product offerings have steadily grown and diversified and so has my reach – which created a need for additional help.
 Naturally, my focus shifted from leading myself to also leading others in new ways.
 This has felt very different from when I led colleagues on behalf of someone else’s vision and bottomline.
 Between the time it took to launch Slow Stir Foods and my early work in the culinary arts, I spent a number of years in the corporate space from nonprofit to for profit.
 So developing this food business became a full-time career at the end of 2019 with 100% involvement in all aspects of it from ideation to the bottomline.
 I applied every relevant hard and soft skill and knowledge that I gained into creating Slow Stir Foods.
 There’s more at stake now and being successful has taken on a new and more authentic meaning in my career and in life.